eckz/bevy_flair/README.md

   - When modifications are detected in the UI tree, just the minimum affected nodes should get their style reapplied.
 - Invalid css should be reported and discarded.
   - Any unrecognized property should be reported, not silently ignored.
-  - A badly written property, should not stop the parsing of the rest of the css file
+  - A badly written property should not stop the parsing of the rest of the css file
   - An invalid css select, should only affect its rule set, and not the rest of the css
   - No panics while parsing css.
 - Css that would make your application panic should be rejected and reported.